11 Reasons Why Your Body Needs Potassium For Good Health

 - Dairy products

-If you are eating a normal diet, chances are low.
-But there can be an excess in the body if your kidneys aren’t flushing them out.
+If you are eating a normal diet, chances of hyperkalemia are low.
+But there can be an excess in the body if your kidneys aren’t flushing the potassium out.

 References [ + ]

 |1, 16, 18.||↑||Potassium in diet.
 U.S. National Library of Medicine.|